hyperf/hyperf/docs/en/db/quick-start.md

     ],
 ];
 ```

-To use different connections, you only need to specify `connection` via the query builder:
+When using it, just specify `connection` as `test` to use the configuration from `test`, as follows:

 ```php
 <?php